 Agency and Sovereign Government Membership:

-Agencies and sovereign governments that regulate or establish policies relating to PCBs and toxics shall be an Ex-officio Task Force member.
+Agencies and sovereign governments that regulate or establish policies relating to toxics shall be an Ex-officio Task Force member.
 Ex-officio, non-voting agency and sovereign government members shall include the WA State Department of Ecology (Ecology), Environmental Protection Agency (EPA), Spokane Tribe of Indians, Coeur d’Alene Tribe of Indians, and Idaho Department of Environmental Quality (IDEQ).
 The agency and sovereign government members will have the roles and responsibilities as described below.

 Additional Government Agency Membership:

-Additional government agencies may include the Spokane Regional Health District, Washington State Department of Health, Idaho Department of Health, Idaho Panhandle Health District, Idaho NPDES wastewater permit holders, stormwater permit holders, and other appropriate interests.
+Additional government agencies may include the Spokane Regional Health District, Washington State Department of Health, Idaho Department of Environmental Quality, Idaho Panhandle Health District, , stormwater NPDES permit holders, and other appropriate interests.
 The additional government agency members will have the roles and responsibilities as described below.

 Stakeholder Membership:

-Stakeholders, other than those referenced above, with roles and responsibilities identified below will receive a letter of invitation to join the Task Force from Ecology within 30 days of approval of this document.
-Those invited organizations that provide, in writing, an interest in being a member of the Task Force within 30 days of notification will be considered a stakeholder member of the Task Force.
-After expiration of the initial invitation time periodew member may be added to the Task Force only by a consensus vote of the existing members of the Task Force.
+New members may be added to the Task Force only by a consensus of the signatory members of the Task Force.
 The stakeholder members will have the roles and responsibilities as described below.

 B. Membership Governance